Design of Experiments (DOE) I: Introduction to DOE

 What You Will Learn

-• Full factorial and fractional factorial experiments, screening designs, and optimal designs
+• Semi-advanced techniques including fractional factorial experiments, screening designs, and optimal designs, and sequential experimentation

 • Solution of DOE problems using examples from Statapults, computer games, and simulations